Jyllissa Harris: Club career

 Harris was selected by the Houston Dash in the 2023 NWSL Draft.
 In her first season with Houston, Harris recorded 47 total passes with an 80.9% success rate.
 In November 2023, the Dash exercised a contract option for Harris.
 In March 2025, she was loaned to Canadian Northern Super League club Ottawa Rapid FC.
 At the end of the 2025 season, she won the league's Defender of the Year award and was named to the league's Team of the Season.
+After the 2025 season, she returned to Houston, signing an extension.
+On January 26, 2026, having played 2,415 minutes during the previous season, it was announced that her loan with the Rapid had been extended for the 2026 season.
+Harris provided the assist for Ottawa's goal in a 3-1 loss against Halifax Tides FC on April 25, 2026, the Rapid's opening game of the 2026 season.
+She scored her first goal for the Rapid on May 29, 2026, the first goal of a 2-1 win over the Halifax Tides.

 Personal life

 Harris graduated from South Carolina in May 2022 with a degree in Childhood Education.

 In September 2022, Harris and other female student-athletes at South Carolina were honored during a South Carolina football game before being yelled at to "get off the field"; the moment went viral as Harris spoke out on social media regarding the incident.